microhomie/microhomie/README.md

 ### Manual copy the files

-To copy MicroHomie to your device use your favorite MicroPython remote shell like [rshell](https://github.com/dhylands/rshell), [mpfshell](https://github.com/wendlers/mpfshell) or [ampy](https://github.com/adafruit/ampy).
+Use your favorite MicroPython remote shell like [rshell](https://github.com/dhylands/rshell), [mpfshell](https://github.com/wendlers/mpfshell) or [ampy](https://github.com/adafruit/ampy) to copy Microhomie to your device.

 Create a directory `homie` on your device `lib` directory and copy the file `__init__.py` from the `homie` directory.
 Then create a `node` directory in `homie` and copy `__init__.py`, `led.py`, `simple.py` from the `homie/node` directory to the device.